Ducati Mach 1

-The Ducati Mach 1 was a 250 cc single-cylinder engine motorcycle, the fastest 250 road bikes at the time.
-It was capable of just over 100 mph (160 km/h) in full road going trim (lights and silencer).
+The Ducati Mach 1 is a 250 cc single-cylinder engine motorcycle produced by Italian manufacturer Ducati from 1964 to 1966.
+It was the fastest 250 road bike at the time, being capable of just over 100 mph (160 km/h) in full road going trim (lights and silencer).

-Many were converted for racing use, and in the hands of Mike Rogers it gave Ducati a TT win when he won the 250 cc production TT.
+Many were converted for racing use, and in the hands of Alastair Michael Rogers (AKA Mike Rogers) it gave Ducati a TT win when he won the 250 cc production TT.

 The regulations for the production TT were strict, and Mike Rogers averaged 134.84 km/h on his almost production condition Mach 1 with a fairing and painted green.
 Mike Rogers was blind in his left eye as a result of a childhood accident, but his efforts and the consistent performance of his Mach 1 enabled him to win.
-Nowadays, Ducati Mach 1 is one of the most sought after machines among enthusiasts of older bikes.
 The engine number was DM250M1 00001-01950 and the DM250M1 engine was also used in some Ducati Mark 3s.
 A total of 838 Ducati Mach 1s were produced, but not many are still in existence as they were also used for racing.